qiunimate/hr-eng-example-zhao/note-zhao.md

 #### 2.4 Tick simulation
 The tick simulation will update the robots' positions according to their assigned routes.
 If a robot reaches the destination of its assigned order, it will become idle again.
 Also. all the failed/new orders will be re-evaluated for assignment to idle robots.

-#### 2.5 OpenAPI polish + Deterministic tests
+#### 2.5 OpenAPI polish + tests
-Finally, we need to polish the OpenAPI documentation and write deterministic tests to ensure the correctness of the implementation.
+Finally, we need to polish the OpenAPI documentation and write tests to ensure the correctness of the implementation.

+## Summary
+In this challenge, I have implemented a backend system for robot scheduling and pathfinding.
+The main components include a dashboard for visualization, a pathfinding algorithm using Dijkstra's algorithm, a scheduler for assigning robots to orders, and a tick simulation for updating robot positions.
+The system is designed to be extensible and maintainable, with clear documentation and testing to ensure reliability.

+I really enjoyed solving this challenge, the real-world problem of robot scheduling and pathfinding is interesting.
+I look forward to discussing my solution with you!